-General Chemistry as Dartmouth College consists of three different courses, which can be selected based on a students previous study in chemistry.
+General Chemistry as Dartmouth College consists of several different courses, which can be selected based on a students previous study in chemistry.
 A majority of our students enroll in Chemistry 5-6.
-In addition, there is a one-term honors section, Chemistry 10, for especially well-prepared, first-year students.
+In addition, there is a fall honors section, Chemistry 10, for especially well-prepared, first-year students.
 Admission to Chemistry 10 is based on performance on a placement exam given during the First-Year Orientation.
-The descriptions of these general chemistry courses, from the ORC, are given below.
+Finally, there is Chemistry 2, a course for students with little or no chemistry or quantitative science background.
+The descriptions of these courses, taken from the ORC, are given below, along with a few more descriptive words on Chemistry 2 from its instructor, Professor Milde.

 An introduction to the fundamental principles of chemistry, including chemical stoichiometry; the properties of gases, liquids, and solids; solutions; chemical equilibria; atomic and molecular structure; an introduction to thermodynamics; reaction kinetics; and a discussion of the chemical properties of selected elements.
 The laboratory work emphasizes physical-chemical measurements, quantitative analysis, and synthesis.